The LeadersIn Maritime Law

-Offshore Oil Platform Accidents
+Offshore Oil Platform Accidents & Injuries

-Drilling offshore for oil or gas is physically demanding and dangerous work.
-Heavy equipment, adverse weather, and long hours make for hazardous work conditions.
-Offshore oil platform accidents occur all too often, causing injuries and deaths to workers.
-Many of these accidents are preventable and are caused by employer negligence.
 In many cases, platforms are towed into place and considered vessels in navigation, giving rights under the Jones Act and general maritime law for workers injured while employed by the ship.
 The Jones Act recognizes the inherent risks of working offshore and gives seamen and many offshore workers and survivors the right to recover just damages.

-Accidents and injuries can be caused by:
+Accidents and injuries on offshore oil platforms can be caused by:

-• Equipment Failures
+• Equipment failures

-• Improper Equipment Maintenance
+• Improper equipment maintenance

-• Saltwater Corrosion
+• Saltwater corrosion

-• Loss of Well Control
+• Loss of well control

-• Platform Collapses
+• Platform collapses

 • Collisions

-• Adverse Weather
+• Adverse weather

-Accidents resulting in serious injury and death can also be caused by loss of well control resulting from a failure of equipment or an underground blowout.
-A blowout is suspected in the fire and explosion that led to the collapse and sinking of Transocean's Deepwater Horizon oil platform as it was drilling about 50 miles off the Louisiana coast in April 2010.
-Eleven crew died in that incident and three were critically injured.
-We at Arnold & Itkin were proud to represent nearly a third of the entire crew who was aboard.
+Serious injuries occur frequently in platform accidents involving cranes.
+Typically, riggers, roustabouts, and deckhands assisting with the crane operations are at greatest risk when accidents occur.
+Accidents resulting in serious injury and death can also be caused by loss of well control resulting from equipment failure or an underground blowout.
+A blowout led to the collapse and sinking of Transocean's Deepwater Horizon oil platform as it was drilling about 50 miles off the Louisiana coast in April 2010.
+11 crew died in that incident and others were critically injured.
+We at Arnold & Itkin were proud to represent a third of the crew, successfully recovering life-changing compensation on their behalf.

-Offshore Oil Platform Injury Statistics
+Offshore Oil Platform Accident Statistics

 Platform Supply Vessel (PSV) Accidents

 A platform supply vessel (PSV) is a type of offshore ship used to supply oil platforms.
 These are commonly seen in the offshore oil and gas industry because they are a primary way that goods and personnel get from land and other vessels to the offshore rigs.
 Depending on the type of task the vessel is commissioned to do, these will come in sizes from 20 to 100 meters long.
 A major use for these vessels is the supply of cargo.
 From diesel fuel to tools and cement, these ships carry a wide range of different cargo.
 However, when vessel owners fail to maintain safety on their PSVs, it can lead to devastating accidents.
-Workers have the right to pursue compensation for their injuries!
+Workers have the right to pursue compensation for their injuries.

 Just like other vessels, PSVs put workers in danger of suffering injuries due to: